percona/pmm-doc/docs/install-pmm/install-pmm-client/prerequisites.md

 # Prerequisites

+The prerequisites to install PMM client are:
+{.power-number}

 1. [Set up PMM Server](../server/index.md) with a known IP address accessible from the client node.

 2. Check that you have superuser (root) access on the client host.